nomada314/starter-academic/content/post/BS/Lec3_Intervals.md

 ## Confidence intervals for the population mean

 While we expect the point estimate to be close to the population parameter, we would like to measure how close it really is.
 A confidence interval serves this purpose.
-For example, we estimate the mean yearly income for construction workers in the New York–New Jersey area is &dollar;85,000.
-The range of this estimate might be from &#36;81,000 to &#36;89,000.
+For example, we estimate the mean yearly income for construction workers in the New York–New Jersey area is USD 85,000.
+The range of this estimate might be from USD 81,000 to USD 89,000.
 We can describe how confident we are that the population parameter is in the interval.
-We might say, for instance, that we are 90% confident that the mean yearly income of construction workers in the New York–New Jersey area is between &#36;81,000 and &#36;89,000.
+We might say, for instance, that we are 90% confident that the mean yearly income of construction workers in the New York–New Jersey area is between USD 81,000 and USD 89,000.

 **CONFIDENCE INTERVAL:** A range of values constructed from sample data so that the population parameter is likely to occur within that range at a specified probability.
 The specified probability is called the level of confidence.